Ayla Pierrot Arendt

 2017 ROUTINE – a documentation of real time

-ROUTINE is based on research of the everyday structures of Japan and reconstructs our individual ways of translating common time.
+ROUTINE is based on research of the everyday structures of Japan and reconstructs our individual ways of experiencing Japanese time during a 5-week stay in spring 2016.

-Creation: Sam Fried, Émilia Giudicelli, Ayla Pierrot Arendt * Dancers: Laura Susanna Burgener, Simon Fleury, Reut Nahum, Marcella Moret, Benjamin Sunarjo * Costume: Kristin Gerwien * Light: Pasi Pehkonen * Audio Programming: Fabian Gutscher * Live Cook: Manuel Phil.
+Creation: Sam Fried, Émilia Giudicelli, Ayla Pierrot Arendt * Dancers: Laura Susanna Burgener, Simon Fleury, Reut Nahum, Marcella Moret, Benjamin Sunarjo * Costumes: Kristin Gerwien * Light Design: Pasi Pehkonen * Audio Programming: Fabian Gutscher * Live Cook: Manuel Phil.
 Bischof * Production: Eva Winkler-Ebner